|Year of Entry||2014|

 To be eligible for admission, applicants must satisfy CityU's General Entrance Requirements.

 For admission to Advanced Standing II, applicants are normally expected to have completed a relevant Associate Degree/Higher Diploma for the articulation and awarded with a CGPA of ≥3.0, or an equivalent overall mark or credit award.

 Applicants may be invited to sit for a written test and attend an interview to gauge their creative potential.
 To facilitate the assessment of applications, candidates are strongly encouraged to submit a portfolio of creative works through an on-line system to the School of Creative Media.
 Please refer to the School’s website for the latest submission deadline and specifications for the portfolio.
 Portfolio materials can include still photography, paintings/drawings, sculpture, musical compositions/performances, films/videos, software, multimedia productions, academic or creative writing and other forms of imaginative activity.

 Consideration may be given to employment record, travel, and other examples of life experience.

 HKDSE students will apply through JUPAS.
 They may select this major after admission to the School of Creative Media.
 For details, click here.

 For details about the curriculum requirements, please click here.

-Students will have the opportunity to study in mainland China and/or abroad as exchange student to enrich their educational experiences.
+Students will have the opportunity to study in the Chinese mainland and/or abroad as exchange students to enrich their educational experiences.
 Students have previously studied in Turkey, Australia, the US, Europe and others countries in the Asia-Pacific region and will be free to join media work competitions and festivals.

-SCM students and alumni have participated in many competitions that have resulted in outstanding achievements.
-These include:
+Our students and alumni have participated in many competitions that have resulted in outstanding achievements.
+These include the followings: